- 1. Add Subtitles+

 - Versatile toolbox includes GIF maker, image converter, video compressor, screen recorder, CD burner, fix video metadata, etc.

 - Supported OS: Windows 10/8/7/XP/Vista, macOS 11 Big Sur, 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6.

 The instructions give below explain how this can be done:

 Note: Before going further, ensure that you have already downloaded the correct subtitles for the media.
 Although you can search for them right from within UniConverter itself, you may have to manually browse through different websites if the default one doesn’t have the right, well-managed *.srt file for the clip.

 Step 1 Import the video to UniConverter.

-After launching Wondershare UniConverter, ensure that the Video Converter category is selected in the left pane, click the button from the center of the right window, and select and import the video you want to add the subtitles to.
+After launching Wondershare UniConverter, ensure that the Toolbox category is selected in the left pane, click the Subtitle Editor, and import the video you want to add the subtitles to.

 Step 2 Import subtitles file.

 Click and open the Subtitle menu from the right area of the imported file, click the Add, and select and import the subtitles file with SRT extension to the program.

 Step 3 Define the nature of the captions.